rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 In other words, from a statistical standpoint, they're nearly identical.
 This might lead us to decide to use a single model for each, maybe `sklearn.linear_model.LinearRegression`?
 And yet, if we were to plot the points for each of the datasets, we would see that they are not at all alike:
 ![Anscombe's Quartet](figures/anscombesquartet.png)

 More importantly, a simple linear regression model is not going to perform equally well on each.
-While we can see linear relationships between _x1_ and _y1_ and between _x3_ and _y3_, their regression lines are substantially different.
+While we can see a linear relationship in (_x1_,_y1_) and (_x3_,_y3_), their regression lines are substantially different.
 In the (_x2_,_y2_) plot, we can see that the variables are related but not linearly correlated, and also that they are not normally distributed.
-Both the (_x3_,_y3_) and the (_x4_,_y4_) datasets contain outliers big enough to strongly influence the correlation coefficients.
+Moreover, both the (_x3_,_y3_) and the (_x4_,_y4_) datasets contain outliers big enough to strongly influence the correlation coefficients.

-Assembled by English statistician Frank Anscombe in 1973, the takeaway from these four datasets and their corresponding visualizations, known as [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet), is that of all of the analytical tools at our disposal, the human visual cortex is sometimes going to be the most important.
+Assembled by English statistician Frank Anscombe in 1973, the takeaway from these four datasets, known as [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet), and their corresponding visualizations is that of all of the analytical tools at our disposal, sometimes our eyes are the most important.
 In data science, visual diagnostics are a powerful but frequently underestimated tool.
-Visualizations allows us to identify patterns we simply cannot see by looking at raw data alone.
+Visualizations don't have to be the end of the pipeline.
+They can allow us to find patterns we simply cannot see by looking at raw data alone.
 Where static outputs and tabular data may render patterns opaque, human visual analysis can uncover volumes and lead to more robust programming and better data products.
 In machine learning, where lots of things can cause trouble (messy data, overtraining, undertuning, the curse of dimensionality, etc.) visual diagnostics can mean the difference between a model that crashes and burns, and one that predicts the future.
-Visualization tools can offer analytical support at several key stages in the machine learning process.
-In this post, I'll demonstrate how to deploy some of the visualization tools from the standard Scikit-Learn and MatPlotLib libraries (along with a few special tricks from Pandas, Bokeh, and Seaborn) and illustrate how visual diagnostics can support model selection, feature analysis, and tuning.
+In this post, I'd like to show how visualization tools can offer analytical support at several key stages in the machine learning process.
+I'll demonstrate how to deploy some of the visualization tools from the standard Scikit-Learn and MatPlotLib libraries (along with a few special tricks from Pandas, Bokeh, and Seaborn) and illustrate how visual diagnostics can support the "model selection triple": doing feature analysis, choosing a model, and tuning its parameters.

 ### A Range of Datasets